25 Nov

 So what can you do instead?

-So you’ve decided not to engage in Black Friday this year and to encourage those around you to do the same—congrats!
+So you’ve decided not to engage in Black Friday this year and to mindfully encourage those around you to do the same if they can—congrats!
 But, what can you do instead?
 And where do you start?

 Take a look at what’s already in your wardrobe and apply the 5 Rs of sustainable fashion: Reduce (what you own and consume), Rewear, Recycle, Repair, and Resell.